Hilton Smythe is delighted to welcome to the market this well-established and unique wedding car service business in Nottingham.

 1929 Rolls-Royce Open –Tourer – re-trimmed and engine rebuilt in the mid-nineties – Valued at £40,000.

 1932 Rolls-Royce Special Touring Saloon – complete engine rebuild in 2004 – Valued at £30,000.

 The business is owner run and managed.

 The business generates a turnover in the region of £20,000 per annum, with a good gross profit.

-Intelligent Business Transfer are pleased to offer to the market this superb and rare opportunity to purcha...More Details
+Intelligent Business Transfer are pleased to bring to the market this highly successful printing business, ...More Details

 This business has recently been brought to the market & more information about this business will follow sh...More Details